mk12/blog/posts/pricing-engine.md

 ---
-title: "Scaling a real-time pricing engine"
+title: Scaling a real-time pricing engine
-description: "Rabbits versus zookeepers"
+description: Rabbits versus zookeepers
-category: "software"
+category: Software
-date: "2018-05-03"
+date: 2018-05-03
 ---

 This winter, I interned at Bloomberg in New York City.
 During my time there, I was on an engineering team called Foreign Exchange Idea Generation.
 I had the chance to work on several interesting projects, and I also learned a bit about the foreign exchange market.
 In this post, I'm going to discuss one particular problem I worked on: horizontally scaling a real-time pricing engine.